UWCubeSat/cpp-boot-camp/notes/compilation-and-linkage.md

 Both will run the preprocessor (or some derivative of that) and compiler your objects at the same time.

+It should be noted that the ommision of the `-o outputObjectFile.o` in any of these will still produce an object file with the same name as your C/C++ file.
+In fact, it is customary to always name your object files the same as your source code file.

 ## Static Linking

 Back to the bridge analogy, your manufacturers have now created each part!
 However, the functionality of some of the parts does not make sense individually.
 There might be a protrusion, hole, fillet, or chamfer that each manufacture made, but they don't really know what the purpose of it.
 You do though, those features are supposed to function with the other parts, so your job now is to tell them how to assemble the bridge, how to use each feature they made.